ibm-cloud-docs/maximo-application-suite/deploy-openshift-kubernetes.md

    - To create a project, enter Name, Description (optional), select a Region, and Resource group
    - To add to existing project, select option, project, and enter either a new configuration name or use the default configuration name.
 Click **Add**.
 1. On **Edit configuration** page, under **Configure > Security** section, enter your api_key by either selecting from **Secrets Manager** or by entering it manually.
     If you are using the Secrets Mananger, ensure you have granted required permissions and created the API key.
 For more information, see [Using an API key with secrets manager to authorize a project to deploy an architecure](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).
 1. Under **Required** section, select `kube_version` as `4.12_openshift`.
 Select the region where you are planning to create this cluster.
 For prefix field, enter a unique name.
 1. Under **Optional** section, click the edit option in front of `override_json_string` field and in the pop-up window, remove the double quotes ("") and enter the content that is provided in the `override.json` file and click **Save** button.
+   Make sure your existing Red Hat OpenShift cluster has outbound access to quay.io registry site.
+For more information about steps to deploy, see Deploying Red Hat OpenShift Kubernetes Service VPC cluster.
+   {: note}

     - For information about an example on different deployment options, see the [override.json](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/blob/main/examples/override-example/override.json){: external} file.
     - For more information about {{site.data.keyword.redhat_openshift_notm}} Container Platform on VPC landing zone deployment architecture, see [Overview](https://cloud.ibm.com/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-overview).
 1. If you have entered all required values then **Validate** button will be visible.
 Click it.